-Term hours: 72 lecture and 18 laboratory.
-This course is an introduction to the basic principles of programming using C++ as the development tool.
+Term hours: 54 lecture and 18 laboratory.
+This course introduces the discipline of computer science using a high level language utilizing programming and practical hands-on problem solving.
 Topics include the structure and design of algorithms, input/output, branching structures, functions, recursion, built-in data types, arrays, structures, files, pointers and elementary operations on linked structures.
 The object-oriented programming paradigm will be introduced.
 Topics include encapsulation, polymorphism, libraries, streams, inheritance and abstract data types.
 Students will design algorithms, write external and internal documentation and design and write source code in C++.
 (CSU/UC)

 Prerequisite(s): CSCI 123 C with a grade of C or better.

-Term hours: 72 lecture and 18 laboratory.
-This is a course in algorithm design and data structures implemented using C++.
+Term hours: 54 lecture and 18 laboratory.
+This course discusses how to apply software engineering techniques to the design and development of large programs, data abstraction and structures and associated algorithms.
 Data structures examined are arrays, linked lists, stacks, queues, trees, tables, and graphs.
 Algorithm topics include hashing, sorting heaps, searches and algorithm efficiency using Big-O notation.
 Students will create and modify class libraries to implement these structures.
 (UC/CSU, C-ID: COMP 132)